 The upshot is that the Tokyo Disney Resort Line monorail is impeccably maintained, incredibly efficient, and never breaks down.
 You can walk out of the Hilton or Sheraton, get onto the monorail, and enter Tokyo DisneySea all in under 15 minutes door-to-door.

 The bonus to visiting Tokyo Disney Resort is, well, Japan.
-We are huge fans of the country, having made numerous return visits since our first time here only 5 years ago.
-Kyoto is our favorite city in the world and in our new Ultimate Guide to Kyoto, Japan, we make the same kind of emphatic plea for visiting that wonderful city as we have here for Tokyo DisneySea.
+We are huge fans of the country, having made numerous return visits since our first time several years ago.
+Kyoto is our favorite city in the world and in our regularly-updated Ultimate Guide to Kyoto, Japan, we make the same kind of emphatic plea for visiting that wonderful city as we have here for Tokyo DisneySea.
 We’ve also visited and enjoyed plenty of other places in Japan, including Mount Fuji, Hiroshima, Osaka, Kobe, Nagoya, and obviously, Tokyo.

 Even if you only like Japan one-tenth as much as we do, you’re in for the trip of a lifetime.
 It’s a place where the whole is more than the sum of its parts.
 Even though Tokyo Disney Resort is one very big part of the trip for most Disney fans, we’re convinced that most people will thoroughly enjoy themselves well beyond their park days.

 Speaking of which, you’ve probably heard a lot of hype about Tokyo Disney Resort.
 So much hype, in fact, that you suspect it could never live up to it all.
 This is something we’ve heard from some readers, who had trepidation about visiting on account of the level of praise.
 With so many highly-hyped Disney things (Dole Whips, Le Cellier, arguably even Tokyo’s own Journey to the Center of the Earth), the reality does not comport with expectations.